 Home School Partners instructor Scott Clifton has been married for 29 years to his wife Julie and has three sons and two daughters at home, and two married college graduates.
-The 2019-2020 year will mark his eighteenth year of offering home school enrichment classes for high schoolers, and he and Julie have home schooled their own children since 1994.
+The 2020-2021 year will mark his nineteenth year of offering home school enrichment classes for high schoolers, and he and Julie have home schooled their own children since 1994.

 In high school, Scott was a member of the National Honor Society, and he received a full, four-year academic scholarship to the University of Central Florida, earning his B. A. in 1991.

 Scott began his career writing and editing for a family newspaper and a state banking association.
 He then taught Pre-Algebra, Algebra 1, Algebra 2, and English in the public and private school systems.
 His additional teaching experience includes private tutoring of students in mathematics, English, composition, and SAT Prep.